DataDog/documentation/content/en/partners/data-intake.md

 ### Agent deployment, upgrade, and configuration

 There are various ways to deploy the Datadog Agent to your own and your client's infrastructure.
-As most service providers already have some configuration management tool in place, it is good practice to use the existing tool for Agent rollout.
+As most service providers already have a configuration management tool in place, it is a good practice to use the existing tool for Agent rollout.

-Here are some examples of how to manage your Datadog Agent estate with configuration management tools:
+Here are some examples of how to manage your Datadog Agent with configuration management tools:
 - [Deploying Datadog Agents with Chef][28] (Blog)
 - [Puppet + Datadog: Automate + monitor your systems][7] (Blog)
 - [Deploying and Configuring Datadog with CloudFormation][29] (Blog)
 - [How to Use Ansible to Automate Datadog Configuration][30] (Video)
-- [How to deploy the Datadog agent on AWS hosts with Ansible dynamic inventories][31] (Blog)
+- [How to deploy the Datadog Agent on AWS hosts with Ansible dynamic inventories][31] (Blog)

-If you don't plan on using Datadog's repositories, you can always find the latest Agent releases in the [public Github repository][32].
+If you don't plan on using Datadog's repositories, you can always find the latest Agent releases in the [public GitHub repository][32].
 It is recommended that you [verify the distribution channel][33] of Agent packages before deployment.

 ### Monitoring the continuous provisioning processes

-While it is good practice to use configuration management tools for deploying Datadog, you can also leverage Datadog to monitor proper operation of these tools.
+While it is a good practice to use configuration management tools for deploying Datadog, you can also leverage Datadog to monitor proper operation of these tools.
 Here are some examples:
 - [Ask your systems what's going on: monitor Chef with Datadog][34] (Blog)
 - [Ansible + Datadog: Monitor your automation, automate your monitoring][35] (Blog)

 ## What's next?

-Now that you have data flowing into Datadog, it's time to focus on [Delivering value][36] to your clients.
+Now that you have data flowing into Datadog, it's time to focus on [delivering value][36] to your clients.

 [1]: /getting_started/integrations/